AndreasHeindorff/MEAN_Period_4/README.md

 The reason why this is nessesary is that in general we only have 1 user with a unique name and a password as the schema for our Database.
 We also don’t want to store the passwords in clear text, so whenever we want to save a user, we salt the password and store this value to our Database.
 This also means, we have to add a special compare method to compare those passwords, so we never get our hands on the real value of the user’s password.
 This way we protect the endpoints.

 For example see: https://github.com/AndreasHeindorff/MEAN_Period_4/blob/master/routes/users.js

+###5.
+Explain about password hashing, salts and the difference between bcrypt and older (not recommended) algorithms like sha1, md5 etc.

+A Hashing is a way to create a hash value by using an algorithm like SHA or MD5, resulting in getting smaller data value, aswell as encrypting a value.
+These functions are pretty quick and even though its a one way function, the hashed value will always be the same.
+A hacker can have a Rainbow Table and the decode the value.
+By adding a salt you use a slower algorithm to create a salted version, this ensures security because, by todays standard, it would take forever to create a Rainbow Table for the different salt values.
+BCrypt does a hashing and salting and is an easy tool to use in your express.
+See models/users.js